 Using Cengage's WebAssign platform (Assignments, 2024; Study Tools, 2024), exams can be highly customized to include (or not) help tools ("Practice Another Version", answer keys and step-by-step solutions), display questions one-at-a-time or all-at-once, vary the number of submissions and adjust due dates and times (when student disability service accommodations mandate).
 The use of the Cengage LockDown browser in both face-to-face classroom settings as well as online prevents access to any site other than the exam and monitors the IP address and the use of external devices, instant messaging and printing (Lockdown Browser, 2024).
-One glaring omission is that, unlike Pearson's MyLab, the recording features found in Respondus Monitor are currently unavailable with Cengage.
-The ability to record students while they are taking exams (Respondus Monitor, 2024) has virtually eliminated cheating on exams.
+Coupled with the recording features found in Respondus Monitor, exams are recorded for viewing at any time by instructors (Respondus Monitor, 2024).
+This is virtually eliminated cheating on exams.